IMPRS for Language Sciences -

 Many of these IMPRS activities are open to the Nijmegen community, but others are for participants in the research school only, such as our popular IMPRS Evenings.
 Recent IMPRS Evenings have included discussions on what makes a good poster, how to start networking for a post-doc position, and time-management for busy PhDs.

-Upcoming activities for IMPRS students planned for spring 2013 include the workshop Knowledge Utilization & Your Career Perspective, an introduction course on statistics with R, a Presentation Skills workshop for the 2011 Cohort, a career development workshop for 3rd year IMPRS students and a Current Issues in the Language Sciences course for first year students.
+Upcoming activities for IMPRS students planned for the next academic year (2015-2016) include a Work-Life Balance training, a course on Linear Mixed Effect Models in R, a workshop on analysing Eye Tracking data, a Presentation Skills workshop for the 2014 Cohort, a workshop on Writing the CV and the Cover Letter for 3rd year IMPRS students and a Current Issues in the Language Sciences course for first year students.